Return to site

 A 2016 article entitled, Rhodes Must Fall: We Need To Face Up To Our Imperial Past, discusses a campaign for the removal of a statue of Cecil Rhodes at Oxford's Oriel College:

 "There is no doubt that Cecil Rhodes was a ruthless colonial expansionist, an Anglo-Saxon supremacist and a virulent racist, even by the terms of the time.
 Born in 1853, Rhodes went to the Cape as an adolescent due to ill health, founded the de Beers diamond company and, as a diamond magnate, became one of the world’s richest men.
-He went into politics, was largely responsible for massacring and subjugating the Ndebele of what then became termed Rhodesia, and was partially discredited by his role in the Jameson Raid before dying at the age of 49 in 1902.
+He went in to politics, was largely responsible for massacring and subjugating the Ndebele of what then became termed Rhodesia, and was partially discredited by his role in the Jameson Raid before dying at the age of 49 in 1902.
 He was fervently committed to British Imperialism, candidly writing:

 “I contend that we are the first race in the world, and that the more of the world we inhabit the better it is for the human race.
 Just fancy those parts that are at present inhabited by the most despicable specimen of human being, what an alteration there would be in them if they were brought under Anglo-Saxon influence…if there be a God, I think that what he would like me to do is paint as much of the map of Africa British Red as possible…”